What is an Amazon Book Sales Ranking?

 If you want to draw any real conclusions, it’s always best to include actual sales data from more reliable sources, such as Nielsen BookScan.
 But, is it possible for Amazon rankings to give any reasonable insights?
 Here’s an example.

-Earlier this year, I helped a New York Times bestselling author launch a new book.
+I helped a New York Times bestselling author launch a new book.
 During the pre-order campaign, we found that the Amazon sales rankings provided a decent indication of sales momentum.
 That’s because my author client offered a series of special gifts to encourage pre-orders.
 In order for people to receive the pre-order gifts, they had to go to the author’s website, provide their retailer receipt number, and tell how many copies they purchased.
 I captured this customer information each day in a database, and then compared the data to the book’s daily Amazon ranking over time.

 Before I discuss the results, let me emphasize that everything you see is purely an estimate.
 There are no hard and fast rules.
 Do NOT quote these numbers or assume they will directly match your specific book sales.
 I simply conducted this exercise to prove a series of other important points, which I’ll mention in a minute.
 Here’s how the Amazon sales rankings translated into customer purchases according to one book that I tracked: